joezuntz/cosmosis-doc/reference/standard_library/BOSS.rst

      -

-"This module calculates the likelihood using the CMASS only results from Chuang et al. 2013 for fsigma8(z=0.57), H(z=0.57), D_a(z=0.57), omegamh2, bsigma8(z=0.57).
+This module calculates the likelihood using the CMASS only results from Chuang et al. 2013 for fsigma8(z=0.57), H(z=0.57), D_a(z=0.57), omegamh2, bsigma8(z=0.57).
-There are two modes: mode=0 give the fsigma8(z=0.57) likelihood only; mode=1 give the more general BOSS likelihood."
+There are two modes: mode=0 give the fsigma8(z=0.57) likelihood only; mode=1 give the more general BOSS likelihood.

 Assumptions